Ever wondered why so many articles, blog posts, videos and newsletters are based around the idea of a list?

 We’re expecting ideas.
 And we hope that at least one of those ideas will help us in some way.
 If it does, it will repay the 3 or 4 minutes we invested in reading it.

-Does your marketing mix contain list-based content?
+This begs the question: Does your marketing mix contain list-based content?

 Lists can also be very powerful, when it comes to increasing your email marketing open rates.
 Email marketing that has a list in the subject line, can result in massively increased open rates.

 Most small business owners are not expert copywriters.
 As such, the subject lines they use for their email marketing tend to under-perform.
-And poorly written subject lines result in extremely low open rates.
+And poorly written subject lines result in low open rates.
 This means no matter how good their marketing message is, very few people will see it.

 Using an average list title as the subject line of a marketing email, will always out-perform an average, regular subject line.

-So, I should focus exclusively on lists, Jim?
+So, Should I focus exclusively on lists, Jim?

 No. No you shouldn’t.
 Seriously.
 Don’t!